top of page

 Vision and Mission

-We are an interdisciplinary research team in the Thomas Lord Department of Mechanical Engineering and Materials Science at Duke University, dedicated to developing transformative materials and mechanisms to tackle global challenges in energy, decarbonization, nanorobotics, and sustainability.
-Our mission is to advance experimental materials research—guided by insights from chemistry, environmental science, and emerging tools in AI and quantum science—to engineer solutions for carbon capture, critical resource recovery, and energy transformation, driving progress toward a better future.
+We are an interdisciplinary research team in the Department of Materials Science Engineering at National University of Singapore (NUS-MSE), dedicated to developing transformative materials and mechanisms to tackle global challenges in energy, decarbonization, nanorobotics, and sustainability.
+Our mission is to advance experimental materials research—guided by insights from chemistry, environmental science, and emerging tools in AI—to engineer solutions for carbon capture, critical resource recovery, and energy transformation, driving progress toward a better future.

 Featured News